serenity-bdd/documentation/docs/cloud/saucelabs.md

 }
 ```

-## Activating the LambdaTest plugin
+## Activating the SauceLabs plugin

 The Serenity SauceLabs plugin will be invoked if Serenity can find a `"sauce:options"` section in your `serenity.conf` file, or if you specify a `remote.webdriver.url` that points to a SauceLabs server.
 If you have no Saucelabs-specific capabilities, simply set the `sauce.active` property to true like this: